There's no better place to enjoy an Afternoon Tea than at Fortnum & Mason (...well, apart from The Ritz).

 Fortnum's is the closest that a shop comes to being a 5-star hotel.
 It really is lovely inside (we think it's better than Harrods).
 They even hold a number of Royal warrants to supply Buckingham Palace with groceries -- that's how luxurious it is.
 So how about dressing up and having an Afternoon Tea in their world-renowned Tea Salon?

-Or how about a fruit scone, served with Somerset Clotted Cream and a choice of preserves: Lemon Curd, Raspberry, Strawberry, and Wild Blueberry.
+Or how about a fruit scone served with Clotted Cream and a choice of Lemon Curd or Strawberry Preserve.